-Recognize the signs of a scam if someone contacts you via phone or email offering to sell products that prevent or cure COVID-19 with vaccinations, prescriptions, or test kits.
+Recognize the signs of a scam if someone contacts you via phone or email offering to sell products that prevent or cure diseases with vaccinations, prescriptions, or test kits.
 Remember, these types of products are not yet created or available to the general public and consumers should be cautious of companies making these unsubstantiated claims.

 If you or someone you know has fallen victim to one of these scams and they sent money using Western Union, report it immediately.

 Find more information on fraud and scams and how to protect yourself at wu.com/fraudawareness.

 For additional information, please visit the Western Union COVID-19 Resource Center.